Skip to content

 @misc{bloom2024saetrainingcodebase,

-title = {SAELens Training
+title = {SAELens},

-author = {Joseph Bloom, David Channin},
+author = {Joseph Bloom, Curt Tigges and David Chanin},

 year = {2024},

-howpublished = {\url{}},
+howpublished = {\url{https://github.com/jbloomAus/SAELens}},

 }}